-In all cases, the complaining student shall have the burden of proof with regard to all allegations in her/his complaint and in her/his request for an appeal.
+In all cases, the student shall have the burden to prove all allegations in her/his complaint by clear and convincing evidence at all stages of the appeal.
 The only grounds for appeal that will be accepted are gross error in procedure, violation of the student's rights, new evidence, or extreme bias on the part of the individual/group making the decision and/or assigning the penalty.